 Legalities and Revenue -

 69 West Washington Street, Chicago, IL is where I would go to discuss business applications and learn which is best for me.
 I understand that I would need to apply for a business license.
-After class discussion, I took my collegue, Rita's advise and have reached out to Score Chicago for individual mentoring on which type of business license would be best fitting.
+After class discussion, I took my colleague, Rita's advise and have reached out to Score Chicago for individual mentoring on which type of business license would be best fitting.
 For now, I am keeping track of the moneys I have spent and the revenue I may collect as these shows continue to travel.
 I am like many of us, overworked and underpaid but I am working and saving my hard earned income to make these shows happen by cutting costs in everyday living.
 Sponsorships and volunteers from those who believe in the concept and mission of the gallery are also helping.
-I am also starting a kickstarter account to help those who want to donate to help fund the mission.
+I am also starting a Kickstarter account to help those who want to donate to help fund the mission.